byrkbrk/conditional-ddpm/README.md

 ## Introduction

-We implement a simple form of *Diffusion Model* described in [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239).
+We implement a simple conditional form of *Diffusion Model* described in [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239), in PyTorch.
 Preparing this repository, we inspired by the course [How Diffusion Models Work](https://www.deeplearning.ai/short-courses/how-diffusion-models-work) and the repository [minDiffusion](https://github.com/cloneofsimo/minDiffusion).
-While training, we use [MNIST](http://yann.lecun.com/exdb/mnist/), [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist), and Sprite datasets (see [FrootsnVeggies](https://zrghr.itch.io/froots-and-veggies-culinary-pixels) and [kyrise](https://kyrise.itch.io/))
+While training, we use [MNIST](http://yann.lecun.com/exdb/mnist/), [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist), and Sprite (see [FrootsnVeggies](https://zrghr.itch.io/froots-and-veggies-culinary-pixels) and [kyrise](https://kyrise.itch.io/)) datasets.

 ## Setting Up the Environment